Search for the Chiral Magnetic Effect with charge-dependent azimuthal correlations in Xe-Xe collisions at $\sqrt{s_{\mathrm{NN}}} = 5.44$ TeV: Introduction

 Heavy-ion collisions may also allow us to access novel QCD phenomena associated with parity violation in strong interactions~\cite{Lee:1973iz,Lee:1974ma,Morley:1983wr,Kharzeev:1998kz,Kharzeev:1999cz,Kharzeev:2015kna,Kharzeev:2007tn,Kharzeev:2007jp,Fukushima:2008xe}.
 Theoretical expectations indicate that the interaction of quarks with gluonic fields describing transitions between topologically different QCD vacuum states changes the quark chirality and leads to a local chiral imbalance.
 In the presence of the strong magnetic field produced by the colliding ions~\cite{Skokov:2009qp,Bzdak:2011yy,Deng:2012pc}, this leads to a charge separation (electric current) relative to the reaction plane, the plane defined by the impact parameter and the beam axis.
 This phenomenon is known as the Chiral Magnetic Effect (CME)~\cite{Fukushima:2008xe}.

 The effects from local parity violation are quantified via the coefficient $a_{1, \alpha}$ in a Fourier decomposition of the particle azimuthal distribution~\cite{Voloshin:1994mz,Voloshin:2004vk}

 where $\Delta\varphi_{\alpha} = \varphi_{\alpha} - \Psi_{\rm RP}$, $\varphi_{\alpha}$ is the azimuthal angle of the particle of charge $\alpha$ (+, $-$), and $\Psi_{\rm RP}$ is the reaction plane angle.
 The coefficients $v_{\rm n, \alpha}$ characterise the anisotropic flow, i.e., the azimuthal anisotropies in particle production relative to $\Psi_{\rm RP}$ due to initial spatial asymmetries of the collision.
 The degree of overlap between the two colliding nuclei is estimated by the centrality, with low percentage values corresponding to head-on collisions.
 The first- and second-order flow coefficients ($v_{1,\alpha}$ and $v_{2,\alpha}$) are called directed and elliptic flow, respectively.
-The CME is expected to have an experimentally accessible signal imprinted in the azimuthal correlations between two particles relative to the reaction plane~\cite{Voloshin:2004vk} of the form $\gc \equiv \langle \cos(\varphi_{\alpha} + \varphi_{\beta} - 2\Psi_{\rm RP}) \rangle$, since $a_{1, \alpha}$ changes sign from event to event and the average $\langle a_{1,\alpha} \rangle$ over many events is equal to zero.
+Since $a_{1, \alpha}$ changes sign from event to event and the average $\langle a_{1,\alpha} \rangle$ over many events is equal to zero, one can only measure $\langle a_{1, \alpha}^2 \rangle$ or $\langle a_{1,+}a_{1,-} \rangle$ that can be accessed through azimuthal correlation techniques.
+Thus the CME is expected to have an experimentally accessible signal imprinted in the azimuthal correlations between two particles relative to the reaction plane~\cite{Voloshin:2004vk} of the form $\gc \equiv \langle \cos(\varphi_{\alpha} + \varphi_{\beta} - 2\Psi_{\rm RP}) \rangle$.
 The charge-dependent difference of \gc{} is commonly used to search for the CME.
 In practice, the reaction plane angle is estimated by constructing the second harmonic symmetry plane angle $\psid$ using azimuthal particle distributions~\cite{Poskanzer:1998yz}, which is why \gc{} is often referred to as a three-particle correlator.
 The \gc{} correlator measures the difference between the correlations projected onto the reaction plane and perpendicular to it.
 The contributions from correlations in- and out-of-plane can also be evaluated by measuring the charge-dependent two-particle correlator $\dc \equiv \langle \cos(\varphi_{\alpha} - \varphi_{\beta}) \rangle$.